 The San Damiano Servant Leadership Award is an opportunity to honor a dedicated, faithful, service-oriented young leader answering God’s call to “rebuild the Church.”

 FMS is pleased to announce Mary Grace Donohoe as the winner of the 2017 San Damiano Student Leadership Award.
 Her faith, service experience, and values make her a young face of the Franciscan tradition.
 “Christ calls us in the Beatitudes to be peacemakers—not just to exist in peaceful societies—[and that] is transformative,” says Mary Grace.
-Read more about this year’s awardee.
+Read more about our most recent awardee.

 We launched the San Damiano Servant Leadership Award in conjunction with our organization’s 25th anniversary as yet another way to encourage compassionate servant leaders dedicated to building the kingdom of heaven on earth today.
 In addition to recognizing an outstanding young person for his or her work, the scholarship and meetings in Washington, DC help to encourage the winner to continue in and deepen his or her commitment to service.